Calchan/debian-install-scripts/README.md

 ### `6-gpd-win-3.sh`

 This additional script fixes a lot of issues when installing Linux to the GPD Win 3.
 Including:
-The only things which need fixing are sound,
+The only things which need fixing are:

 - Display rotated in hardware, due to it being from a tablet